marijnh/Eloquent-JavaScript/02_program_structure.md

 The second version of the program has a straightforward solution and a clever one.
 The simple way is to add another conditional "branch" to precisely test the given condition.
-For the clever method, build up a string containing the word or words to output, and print either this word or the number if there is no word, potentially by making good use of the `||` operator.
+For the clever method, build up a string containing the word or words to output and print either this word or the number if there is no word, potentially by making good use of the `||` operator.